-This tower and Flagg Mountain will hopefully be part of the Appalacian Trail experience.
-Recently, The Conservation Fund and the Alabama Department of Conservation and Natural Resources purchased land and extended the Pinhotti Trail to Flagg Mountain.
-Five miles of new trail were opened.
-One day, it is hoped that Flagg Mountain will be an important stopping point on the trail with overnight primitive camping facilities.
+Recently, The Conservation Fund and the Alabama Department of Conservation and Natural Resources purchased land and extended the Pinhoti Trail to Flagg Mountain.
+Five miles of new trail were opened, and now the Flagg Mountain tower is an important stopping point on the Pinhoti Trail with overnight, primitive camping facilities.

-The State Forest was recently selected as a stop on the state’s birding trail.
+The Weogufka State Forest is also a stop on the state’s birding trail.

 Safety should be your highest priority.